cocoleemon/BloomVault/docs/volume-3/03-product-specifications/08-wishlist.md

 ---

+### Remember My Intention

+**As a user, I want to record why I'm waiting to purchase a product so I can remember my reasoning when I revisit it later.**

+---

 # Functional Requirements

 The Wishlist shall allow users to:

 * Add products to the Wishlist.
 * Remove products from the Wishlist.
-* View all wishlisted products.
+* View all Wishlist items.
 * Search within the Wishlist.
 * Sort Wishlist items.
 * Open Product Details from the Wishlist.
+* Assign an optional Purchase Intent.
+* Edit a Purchase Intent.
+* Remove a Purchase Intent.

-Wishlisted products should remain part of the user's Library.
+Wishlisted products should always remain part of the user's Library.

 ---